Kevin McCarthy was an early architect of the Republican majority that became his downfall | News Channel 3-12

 Underestimated from the start, he surprisingly delivered at two crucial moments, reaching a debt deal with President Joe Biden to avoid default and preventing a government shutdown last weekend at grave risk to his job.

-McCarthy had become the magnanimous “Man in the Arena,” as he liked to think of himself — the portrait of Teddy Roosevelt hanging in his suite of speaker’s offices at the Capitol.
+McCarthy had become the magnanimous “Man in the Arena,” as he liked to think of himself — the portrait of Teddy Roosevelt hanging with that of Reagan in his suite of speaker’s offices at the Capitol.

 “I give as good as I get,” he quipped the night he was ousted.